afarran/swm2m_vms_tests/Infrastructure/readme.md

 Any TC can be annotated in this way - no need to do more.

-Other annotations can be designed - that is the piece of design which can be tuned (simple but works).
+Other annotations can be designed for other aspects.

+That is the piece of design which can be tuned (for now "simple but works").

 pblo